Anaphylaxis

 Other triggers such as latex or exercise-induced anaphylaxis are less common.
 Occasionally the trigger can't be identified.

-Anaphylaxis may be diagnosed following a severe reaction for which you went to an emergency department at the hospital.
+Anaphylaxis may be diagnosed following a severe reaction you needed medical treatment for.

-Your healthcare provider will ask you questions related to your symptoms, examine you and do some tests to find out your triggers, and/or rule out other conditions that can be similar to anaphylaxis, such as fainting, severe asthma attacks or panic attacks.
+Your healthcare provider will ask you questions related to your symptoms, examine you and do some tests to find out your triggers.
+They will also rule out other conditions that can be similar to anaphylaxis, such as fainting, severe asthma attacks or panic attacks

 Tests that may be done include: